What makes a micro servo to become the best DLG servo?

 Both digital and analog servos will perform great if the build quality of the model matches the high quality of the radio gear used in it.

-For your convenience, we’ve put together some tests to help you find the best micro servo you can use in a DLG.
+For your convenience, we’ve put together some tests to help you find the best micro servo for a DLG.

 While manufacturers often don’t specify if the servo is working on a single LiPo cell, we’ll test it out even if it’s not confirmed.